Western Illinois University: Macomb Campus

 Web Tools and Search Bar

 President Jack Thomas

-Thomas is the author of numerous publications, is a frequent presenter at professional conferences, is a noted lecturer, and is an invited keynote speaker for regional and national meetings and events.
+Dr. Thomas is the author of numerous scholarly publications, is a frequent presenter at professional conferences, is a noted lecturer, and is an invited keynote speaker for regional and national meetings and events.
 His research agenda focuses primarily on Black males in literature, and he is the former editor and founder of "Image: The Scholars Release Journal, Men and Women of Color."
 As a strong proponent of mentoring young faculty from diverse backgrounds, Dr. Thomas has established under-represented dissertation and post-doctoral fellowships, visiting professorships, young scholar initiatives, and other programs that support their professional development.
-He is a member of Alpha Phi Alpha, Sigma Pi Phi, Phi Kappa Phi, Sigma Tau Delta and several other organizations.
-In the Macomb community, Thomas is a member of the Macomb Noon Rotary, and he is affiliated with the McDonough District Hospital’s Golden Apple Society, the Performing Arts Society, Macomb Area Economic Development Corporation (MAEDCO), the Community and University Partnership Program (CUPP), and the Macomb Area Chamber of Commerce and Downtown Development Corporation.
+He is a member of Alpha Phi Alpha, Sigma Pi Phi, Phi Kappa Phi, Sigma Tau Delta and many other organizations.
+In the Macomb community, Dr. Thomas is a member of the Macomb Noon Rotary, and he is affiliated with the McDonough District Hospital’s Golden Apple Society, the Performing Arts Society, Macomb Area Economic Development Corporation (MAEDCO), the Community and University Partnership Program (CUPP), and the Macomb Area Chamber of Commerce and Downtown Development Corporation.

 A native of Lowndes County, Alabama, Dr. Thomas earned his Ph.D. from Indiana University of Pennsylvania, his master's degree from Virginia State University and his bachelor's degree from Alabama A & M University.
 Dr. Thomas and his wife, Dr. Linda Thomas, have two sons, Patrick and Darius.